Atrovent

 • Vomiting

-Further information regarding the safety of Atrovent, including a full list of side effects, can be found inside the patient information leaflet, which is enclosed with your medicine.
+Further information regarding the safety of Atrovent, including a full list of side effects, can be found in the patient information leaflet enclosed with your medicine.

-If you experience any side effects, whether they are listed above or in the patient information leaflet, speak to your doctor as soon as possible.
+If you experience any side effects, whether listed above or in the patient information leaflet, please speak to your doctor as soon as possible.

 Will Atrovent interact with any other medicine I am taking?